sharokku13/Geo-Pino-extreme-generalization/README.md

 The codebase is strictly modularized into sequential Jupyter Notebooks.
 To reproduce the model pipeline and evaluation benchmarks, process the files in the following order:

-### 1. dataset.ipynb (Data Processing Pipeline)
+### 1. dataset.ipynb (Data Preprocessing Pipeline)
-* Parses unstructured VTU mesh files from the fluid dynamics dataset using PyVista.
+* Reads raw VTU mesh files from the fluid dynamics dataset and processes them using PyVista.
-* Generates exact Signed Distance Fields (SDF) to parameterize airfoil geometry boundaries.
+* Constructs signed distance fields (SDFs) from exact coordinates defining airfoil shape boundaries.
-* Executes Delaunay barycentric interpolation to map scattered physical fields onto a uniform 241 x 241 Cartesian grid.
+* Applies Delaunay barycentric interpolation for scattering of scattered physical fields to 241 x 241 regular Cartesian grid.

-### 2. models.ipynb (Network Architectures)
+### 2. models.ipynb (Model Architectures)
-* Implements the learnable coordinate warping layers for grid regularization.
+* Designs learnable coordinate warping layers for grid regularization.
-* Implements the FNO2d backbone with truncated low-frequency spectral weights.
+* Designs the backbone for FNO2d with truncated low-frequency Fourier coefficients for weights.
-* Implements MC-Dropout layers for uncertainty mapping.
+* Designs MC-Dropout layers for modeling uncertainties.

-### 3. train.ipynb (Physics-Informed Training Loop)
+### 3. train.ipynb (PDE Informed Training Routine)
-* Implements a Two-Phase Curriculum training sequence: empirical data warmup followed by physical PDE regularization.
+* Designs a Two-Phase Curriculum training regime: empirical data pretraining followed by physics PDE-based regularization.
-* Formulates and backpropagates continuity and momentum RANS equations.
+* Constructs equations for continuity and momentum RANS equations.
-* Integrates adaptive gradient-norm balancing via Exponential Moving Average (EMA) to prevent loss cancellation.
+* Designs gradient normalization using Exponential Moving Average (EMA) to avoid loss cancellation problem.

-### 4. evaluation.ipynb (OOD Benchmarking and Analysis)
+### 4. evaluation.ipynb (OOD Evaluation Protocol)
-* Performs geometry-grouped validation splits using GroupShuffleSplit to enforce strict structural isolation.
+* Uses GroupShuffleSplit to split data into groups corresponding to geometrical structures to ensure structural isolation.
-* Filters the test set to isolate extreme Out-of-Distribution flight regimes (high angles of attack).
+* Filter OOD dataset for high AoA flight conditions.
-* Computes differentiable lift (Cl) and drag (Cd) forces using an SDF boundary mollifier.
+* Differentiates lift (Cl) and drag (Cd) forces using signed distance field (SDF) boundary mollifier.
-* Outputs absolute error fields for velocity and pressure components alongside Spearman rank correlation plots.
+* Outputs absolute error fields for velocity and pressure and Spearman rank correlation plots.

 For the mathematical proofs, formal scaling derivations, and operational O-notation complexity charts, refer to THEORY.md.